Appeals Court Ruling on AIDS Insurance Could Affect Non-AIDS Patients

 ″A self-insured employer could decide leukemia is too expensive, or for that matter any type of cancer or any other illness.″

-It was the first federal appeals court ruling of its kind and becomes law in Louisiana, Texas and Mississippi unless overturned by the U.S. Supreme Court.
+It was the first federal appeals court ruling of its kind and becomes law in Louisiana, Texas and Mississippi, states in the 5th Circuit’s jurisdiction, unless overturned by the U.S. Supreme Court.
 A decision on whether to ask the high court to review the ruling will be made by Dec.
 5, Stoddard said.

 The ruling, in one of two cases in the federal system, focused on whether employers can legally deny health benefits to a few of their sickest employees in order to continue benefits for the rest of their work force.

-Stoddard is one of the attorneys representing John McGann in a lawsuit against a Houston music store that cut his medical benefits after he told them he had acquired immune deficiency syndrome.
-McGann’s benefits dropped from $1 million to $5,000.
+The ruling stemmed from a lawsuit John McGann filed against a Houston music store that cut his medical benefits after he told them he had acquired immune deficiency syndrome.
+He died earlier this year, but his lawyers, including Stoddard, are pursuing the lawsuit.

 Supporters said the ruling backs the right of self-insured employers to choose between providing catastrophic care for a few seriously ill workers or providing benefits for all employees by limiting coverage needed by a few.

-The statute reviewed by the court is the only federal statute that provide protection against discrimination by companies that self-insure, Stoddard said this week.
+The appeals court interpreted the Employment Retirement Income Security Act, the only federal statute that provides protection against discrimination by companies that self-insure, Stoddard said this week.

 If it is ruled to have little or no meaning, he said, companies that self- insure can escape both federal and state regulation.